China issues new ‘single-game’ instructions to guide its climate action

 The term “a single game nationwide” comes from Deng Xiaoping, who first proposed an economic open-up of the country in the late 1970s.
 According to People’s Daily, the official newspaper of the Communist Party of China, Deng once said that “compared to capitalism, socialism has the advantage of playing a single game nationwide – to concentrate its efforts on ensuring [the completion of] key issues.”
 Those words have served as a guideline in China’s social and economic development over the years.
 It is also China’s strategy to combat the Covid-19 pandemic.

-The other term, “establish before breaking”, is a derivative of a slogan from Chairman Mao, the founding father of the People’s Republic of China.
-The original term, which translates directly as “no breaking no establishing” (不破不立), means that one can only establish new rules after breaking the old ones.
+The other term, “establish before breaking”, is a derivative of a slogan from Mao Zedong, who led China from 1949 to 1976.
+The original term, which translates directly as “no breaking no establishing” (不破不立), means that one should only establish new rules after breaking the old ones.
 It was first used by Mao in a speech in 1940.Deng Xiaoping speaking at the Communist Party Congress in Beijing.
 Credit: Keystone Press / Alamy Stock Photo.

 “This refers to the blueprints and action plans for peaking emissions and carbon neutrality on a national level.
 And [it also refers to] the implementation strategies for key industries including electricity, iron and steel, non-ferrous metals, petrochemical and chemical, building materials, construction, transportation and others.”